 Teaching methods include lectures, seminars, screenings, various practical activities and assessments, and one-to-one supervision.
 All teaching is by subject specialists and teaching methods are adapted to suit the aims and objectives of each module.

 In your first year you will have additional workshops around study skills, essay writing and preparing for exams.
 A variety of teaching approaches are employed in the second and third year depending on the modules you take.
 For example, teaching in film studies incorporates film screenings, group work and student presentations based on detailed research on a chosen film topic.
-One-to-one teaching is an important feature of the degree.
+One-to-one teaching is an important feature of the programme.
 In your third year your dissertation work will be supervised by a subject-specialist.
 You will be allocated a personal tutor whose job is to provide you with pastoral and academic support throughout the programme.

-You will have regular meetings with your Personal Tutor to discuss progress in your studies.
-Your Personal Tutor will also provide a sympathetic ear for all matters of personal concern, whether they be academic, financial, housing, career or social issues.
+You will have regular meetings with your personal tutor to discuss progress in your studies.
+Your personal tutor will also provide a sympathetic ear for all matters of personal concern, whether they be academic, financial, housing, career or social issues.

 When not attending lectures, seminars or other timetabled sessions you will be expected to continue learning independently through self-study.
 Typically, this will involve reading journal articles and books, working on individual and group projects, undertaking research in the library, preparing coursework assignments and presentations, and preparing for exams.
 To help with your independent learning, you can access the Library and our social study spaces in halls of residence.

 Your contact hours will depend on the option modules you select.
 You can see details of the contact hours on individual module pages.